algoldfuss/algoldfuss.github.io/_posts/2023-10-01-where-the-god-knives-tread.markdown

 listen: https://open.spotify.com/episode/1PlYslZrOyY4nwD4cX1Dnk?si=73835fe1eb014c90
 description: |-

-    <i>When the ship’s scanners first chirped in the dead of night, Sien figured it was another misfire---light reflecting off asteroid ice, solar radiation, space dust.
+    <i>When the ship’s scanners first chirped in the dead of night, Sien figured it was another misfire&#151light reflecting off asteroid ice, solar radiation, space dust.
 But xe still slid from xir berth into the chilly, cramped cockpit, eyes bleary as xe ran the numbers again.
 And this was no misfire.</i></br></br>

     Notable story, Best American Science Fiction and Fantasy 2024</br>
     BSFA Awards Longlist</br>